signatureai/signature-core-nodes/docs/nodes/numbers.md

             if not isinstance(number, float):
                 raise ValueError("Number must be a float")
             return (int(number),)

     ```

 ## Int2Float

-Converts an integer to a float
+Converts an integer to a floating-point number.

+This class handles the conversion of integer values to floating-point numbers using
+Python's built-in float() function.

 ### Inputs